superfliege/azure-docs.de-de/articles/container-registry/container-registry-get-started-portal.md

 ## <a name="sign-in-to-azure"></a>Anmelden bei Azure

-Melden Sie sich unter „https://portal.azure.com“ am Azure-Portal an.
+Melden Sie sich unter https://portal.azure.com beim Azure-Portal an.

 ## <a name="create-a-container-registry"></a>Erstellen einer Containerregistrierung